ashlinrichardson/hourglass/README.md

 * serve as a North Star in standard-setting for unconditionally objective analyses, as a support for ongoing implementation and development of diversity and inclusion initiatives incl.
 [GBA+](https://www2.gov.bc.ca/assets/gov/british-columbians-our-governments/services-policies-for-government/gender-equity/factsheet-gba.pdf) in Canada and around the world

 ### Feedback
+"This research has hit paydirt"
+"This is a significant accomplishment"
 "This is just devastating in its power and evocative brilliance.
 We will want to continue to work on this."

 ### Technical characteristics